 Lamma Island Hiking With Kids, Website

-What's nearby?
+What Is Nearby?
 Eat seafood by the sea at one of Lamma Island's fantastic alfresco restaurants.

 From Central, take a bus or drive up to Pok Fu Lam Reservoir Road and walk along the flat, tranquil path that leads through the greenery and offers a breath of fresh air above the city.
 With lovely views of the reservoir and Lamma Island from afar, this easy walk is just what you and your little ones need to blow off some steam.

-Pok Fu Lam Hiking With Kids, Website
+Pok Fu Lam Hiking With Kids, Click here

 If you can’t keep your kids’ attention spans longer than an hour, then perhaps the scenery along the Tai Tam Reservoir trail will.
 Starting at Parkview, the trail weaves through a picturesque journey with mesmerizing views of the Southside.
 Halfway through, the trail splits with a flight of stairs leading up to one of the toughest hikes in Hong Kong - The Twins - which winds up in Stanley, while the other smoother path takes you across the Tai Tam Reservoir.